Kirubiel-B/alx-system_engineering-devops/0x19-postmortem/README.md

 - **February 21st, 2024, 12:00 AM UTC:** System administrators implemented a temporary workaround to stabilize the service.
 - **February 21st, 2024, 1:00 AM UTC:** Full service restoration achieved after deploying optimized resource allocation configurations.

-## Root Cause and Resolution:
+## Root Cause and Resolution

 - **Root Cause:** A runaway process on one of the storage servers monopolized system resources, causing performance degradation and triggering cascading failures across other servers in the cluster.
 - **Resolution:** The runaway process was identified and terminated, and resource allocation configurations were optimized to prevent similar incidents in the future.
 Additionally, monitoring and alerting systems were enhanced to provide early detection of abnormal system behavior.

-## Corrective and Preventative Measures:
+## Corrective and Preventative Measures

 - **Improvements/Fixes:**
   - Implementation of stricter resource utilization limits to prevent runaway processes from monopolizing system resources.